Sissuire/BVQA-HEKE/README.md

 ### Contact

-If any question or bug, feel free to contact me via `yongxu.liu@stu.xidian.edu.cn`.
+If any question or bug, feel free to contact me via `yongxu.liu@xidian.edu.cn`.